tESS RENÉ

 And then… maybe do it again right now.
 Even for a second.

-If you’ve been doing the inner work but still feel like you’re circling the same emotional patterns—like there’s a baseline of exhaustion or low-grade overwhelm that just won’t shift—it might be time for deeper support.
+If you’ve been doing the inner work but still feel like you’re circling the same emotional patterns like a baseline of exhaustion or low-grade overwhelm that just won’t shift, it might be time for deeper support.

 Let’s explore what’s underneath, together.